 Honda e vs MINI Electric: in numbers

-Fancy a posh electric city car?
-Well, your luck's in.
-The new Honda e and MINI Electric offer rather different takes on the high-end, compact electric car, yet there are significant similarities.
-Both are three-door hatchbacks that major on offering a high-tech, high-class finish with a fairly low driving range and striking retro-modern design.
+Both are compact hatchbacks that major on offering a high-tech, high-class finish with a fairly low driving range and striking retro-modern design.

-However, looks are subjective, so you can make your own mind up as to which of these chic electric cars you think looks best by taking a look at the galleries and videos below.
+However, styling is subjective, so you can make your own mind up as to which of these chic electric cars you think looks best by taking a look at the galleries and videos below.

 Before that, here's how the important numbers stack up:

 |Layout||RWD, single motor||FWD, single motor|

 |Fast charge time (20-80%)||20mins||40mins|